webprofusion/certify-docs/docs/faq.md

 To get started using the Certify SSL Manager app for Windows, see the [Getting Started Guide](intro.md).

 ## FAQs
+### I can't register my contact email with Let's Encrypt
+Check your server allows outgoing https requests.
+This is essential for talking to the Let's Encrypt API.

 ### How do I create a SAN certificate?

 Certify SSL Manager reads domain/hostname information from IIS bindings or you can manually add them to the certificate.